Maximizing Reliability in FastAPI: Global exception handling

 Why global exception handling?

 Catching exceptions globally in a web application can be a useful way to reduce boilerplate and improve the reliability of your application.
-By globally catching exceptions, you can centralize your error-handling logic in a single place, rather than having to repeat it throughout your codebase.
+By globally catching exceptions, you can centralise your error-handling logic in a single place, rather than having to repeat it throughout your codebase.
 This can make your code easier to read and maintain, and can help to prevent errors from slipping through the cracks.

 In addition, global exception handling can help to ensure that your application continues to function properly even in the face of errors.
 By catching and consistently handling exceptions, you can prevent errors from propagating to the client and can provide a more polished user experience.
 Overall, global exception handling is a powerful tool for building robust and reliable web applications.